vicbab/rtftomd/README.md

 3. Parses the bibliography with [Anystyle](https://github.com/inukshuk/anystyle) and [Serrano](https://github.com/sckott/serrano).
 4. Automatically adds the bibliography to a Zotero subcollection.
 (TODO: create a new subcollection for the article, properly formatted)
 5. (TODO) Replaces inline/footnote citations with citation keys in the manuscript.
-6. (TODO) Automatically adds the manuscript to [Stylo](https://github.com/EcrituresNumeriques/stylo)
+6. Automatically adds the manuscript to [Stylo](https://github.com/EcrituresNumeriques/stylo)

 Specifically made for [Lampadaire](lampadaire.ca).
 Planned to be made more flexible in the near future.